zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 applies when seeing this error for :doc:`bond_coeff <bond_coeff>`, :doc:`angle_coeff <angle_coeff>`,  :doc:`dihedral_coeff <dihedral_coeff>`, or
 :doc:`improper_coeff <improper_coeff>` and their respective style commands when using the MOLECULE or EXTRA-MOLECULE packages.
-The cases below will describe some ways to approach pair coefficient errors, but the same strategies will apply to bonded systems as well.
+The cases below describe some ways to approach pair coefficient errors, but the same strategies apply to bonded systems as well.

 Outside of normal typos, this error can have several sources.
 In all cases, the